 Summer Solstice Hike

-The longer hike will involve a carpool from the parking lot on Forest Road 10, taking participants to the AT parking lot on Vermont Route 140, 2.6 miles east of Wallingford.
-The hike is approximately 10 miles long.
-After 8 miles, there is an excellent skinny dipping opportunity at Little Rock Pond.
+The longer hike will be the same one done in many previous years, and will start at 9 a.m. from the AT parking lot on Forest Road 10.
+Participants will carpool to the start of the hike at the AT parking lot on Vermont Rte.
+140, 2.6 miles east of Wallingford VT.
+The hike is somewhat strenuous and will be approximately 10 miles long.
+After 8 miles, we will arrive at Little Rock Pond, again offering a skinny-dipping opportunity.
 The walk out to the Forest Road 10 parking lot is then just 2 miles long.
-The short version is for hikers to leave from Forest Road 10 and hike to Little Rock Pond, about 2 miles each way.
-The main group will probably arrive at the pond around 3:30 or 4 p.m.
+Bring water and lunch.

-The other option is to take a loop trail from the parking lot on Forest Road 10, leaving the parking lot at 11 a.m. and heading north to Little Rock Pond.
-It then will proceed around the shore of Little Rock Pond, and will include skinny dipping at the north end of the pond, as well as at the usual spot on the southeast part of the pond.
-Eventually the group will meet up with the hikers from the longer option when they arrive at the pond, before returning to the starting point on Forest Road 10.
+A second option, led by Roy, will be available for those who want something shorter than 10 miles.
+It will depart from the parking lot on Forest Road 10 at 11 a.m. and will head north to Little Rock Pond.
+It will then proceed around the west shore of Little Rock Pond, and will include sunny skinny-dipping at the north end of the pond as well as one or two of the usual somewhat shady spots on the east side of the lake, where the group will meet up with the hikers from the longer option, before returning to the starting point on Forest Road 10.
 This option is about 5.25 miles long.
+Though shorter, please note that this trail involves crossing a stream on rocks, and is uneven in places with a lot of rocks and roots.
+Appropriate footwear required.
+There is also likely to be lots of poison ivy bordering the trail at the north end of the pond.
+Bring water and lunch.

 Three men kneeling on a beach with a sign reading 'Pilgrim' and two American flags.